 One of the biggest concerns with this method was the indifference to speaking.
 Students who learn with the Grammar-Translation method often do not acquire verbal communication skills.
 This leaves them with a theoretical knowledge of the language with an understanding of practical use.

 The Direct method is a reaction to the Grammar-Translation method.
 The Direct method de-emphasized translation and focused instead on the teachers and students speaking together.
 Grammatical rules were related to real-life objects and the target language was the only language used in the classroom.
 Below is a list of common techniques associated with the Direct method.

 - Question and answers

-There are many more methods used in language teaching beyond the ones mention in this post.
-All methods are used primarily to help students to acquire master of a new language.
+There are many more methods used in language teaching beyond the ones mentioned in this post.
+All methods are used primarily to help students to acquire mastery of a new language.
 The method employed depends on the needs of the students as well as the abilities and talents of the teacher.